-[18] The Respondent argued that the City has the authority to stratify properties in order to achieve the best result in establishing value.
-They indicated that, in this case, the City had

-- established two groups, a general retail group, and a shopping center group.
-Each of these groups applied different attributes although some of these attributes were the same. - [19] For the Retail category, they indicated that, in general, the properties did not have an anchor tenant, and as well, often owners did not submit completed annual requests for information.
-As a result, the City had adopted the practice of taking 95% of the gross building area (GBA) and then applying an income approach to value. - [20] For the Neighbourhood Shopping Centre category, the City provided a description (Ex.
+- [19] The Respondent argued that the City has the authority to stratify properties in order to achieve the best result in establishing value.
+They indicated that, in this case, the City had established two groups, a general retail group, and a shopping center group.
+Each of these groups applied different attributes although some of these attributes were the same. - [20] For the Retail category, they indicated that, in general, the properties did not have an anchor tenant, and as well, often owners did not submit completed annual requests for information.
+As a result, the City had adopted the practice of taking 95% of the gross building area (GBA) and then applying an income approach to value. - [21] For the Neighbourhood Shopping Centre category, the City provided a description (Ex.
 R1, pg.
-162) which highlighted that there typically was an anchor tenant, and the Centre's were generally less than 250,000 square feet in size.
-The Neighbourhood Shopping Centre group typically used 100% of the net leasable area. - [21] This discrepancy in the areas used to calculate the value is the heart of the issue.
+169) which highlighted that there typically was an anchor tenant, and the Centre's were generally less than 250,000 square feet in size.
+The Neighbourhood Shopping Centre group typically used 100% of the net leasable area. - [22] This discrepancy in the areas used to calculate the value is the heart of the issue.
 However, the City argues that the discrepancy does not really exist.
 They pointed out in (Ex.
 R1, pg.
-9) that many of the owners of Retail properties do not provide data to the City.
+53) that many of the owners of Retail properties do not provide data to the City.
 The City completed a study and determined that 95% of the Gross Building Area (GBA) of these retail properties is about equal to the Net Leasable Area (NLA).
-Shopping Centres typically respond with the NLA numbers. - [22] Thus, based on their analysis, the City has determined that 95% of the GBA in Retail is roughly equal to 100% of GLA in Shopping Centres.
-From the City perspective, the methods yield an acceptable similar end result. - [23] In response to questions, the City indicated that the "integrity" of the City's classification process was validated annually by an audit, mandated in the legislation, and carried out by the Department of Municipal Affairs to ensure that the municipality met appropriate valuation standards. - [24] The Respondent acknowledged that the 2012 assessment for the subject had been calculated using the 95% figure, but they indicated that this was an error which had been corrected for the 2013 assessment.
-They provided evidence (Ex.
-R1 pgs.
-14 20) which showed that the three properties, noted by the Complainant, had only been classed as retail for 2012, and had been classed as shopping center prior to 2012, and that the correction of the error had restored the shopping center classification in 2013. - [25] The Respondent asserted that the classification breakdown of the all of the properties was correct, and was done in accordance with their authority. - [26] In regard to the three properties from C2 with Neighbourhood Shopping Centre designation, they noted that the LUC (Land Use Classification) did not represent the valuation group used for assessment, and they affirmed that the three properties were in fact general retail for assessment purposes.
+Shopping Centres typically respond with the NLA numbers. - [23] Thus, based on their analysis, the City has determined that 95% of the GBA in Retail is roughly equal to 100% of GLA in Shopping Centres.
+From the City perspective, the methods yield an acceptable similar end result. - [24] In response to questions, the City indicated that the "integrity" of the City's classification process was validated annually by an audit, mandated in the legislation, and carried out by the Department of Municipal Affairs to ensure that the municipality met appropriate valuation standards. - [25] The Respondent asserted that the classification breakdown of the all of the properties was correct, and was done in accordance with their authority. - [26] In regard to the three properties from C2 with Neighbourhood Shopping Centre designation, they noted that the LUC (Land Use Classification) did not represent the valuation group used for assessment, and they affirmed that the three properties were in fact general retail for assessment purposes.
 They also pointed out that many of the properties in the Complainant's Exhibit C2 were dated and not from 2013, and thus, without further analysis, should not be relied upon. - [27] Finally, the Respondent noted that this issue had been heard previously by several CARBs this year and to their knowledge, all panels had rejected this argument.
-They provided copies of three CARB decisions (Ex.
+They provided copies of CARB decisions (Ex.
 R1 pg.
-128 155) which rejected the argument.
+139 162) which rejected the argument.